CSMonkee/JenkinsFile-Snyk-SCA-JavaApp/README.md

 # ![My Skills](https://skillicons.dev/icons?i=jenkins,maven,vscode,java,github) <img src ="https://github.com/DrllSGT/JenkinsFile-Snyk-SCA-JavaApp/assets/52445175/ff84aab7-372e-4113-9049-fe7dbe4abcc7" width=48>
 # JenkinsFile for Snyk SCA on Java App

-As a DevSecOps engineer I have been tasked with creating a Jenkinsfile for performing SCA scan on a Java web application using Snyk.
+Tasked with creating a Jenkinsfile for performing SCA scan on a Java web application using Snyk.
 The Jenkinsfile should include the following stages:

 - **Checkout:** Checkout the source code from a Git repository "https://github.com/your-repo/your-node-app.git".
 - **Build:** Build the Java application using the "mvn install" command.